coqui-ai/TTS/README.md

 Each run creates an experiment folder with the corresponfing date and time, under the folder you set in ```config.json```.
 And if there is no checkpoint yet under that folder, it is going to be removed when you press Ctrl+C.

+You can also enjoy Tensorboard with couple of good training logs, if you point ```--logdir``` the experiment folder.

 Example ```config.json```:
 ```
 {